hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/01-the-greatness-and-fall-of-jamshid.md

 And all the world obeyed him, contests ceased,

-The age had rest, and bird and dfv and fairy
+The age had rest, and bird and div and fairy

 Were his to bid, the world took added lustre,